Help-Protocol/help-station/README.md

-# Help Protocol Web App
+# Help Station

-The Help Protocol Web App is a web frontend for interacting with [Help Protocol Contracts](https://github.com/Help-Protocol/help-contracts).
+The Help Station is a web frontend for interacting with [Help Protocol Contracts](https://github.com/Help-Protocol/help-contracts).
 It is intended to be used with the [Terra Station Extension](https://terra.money/extension) plugin for Chromium browsers.

 ## User Guide